5.2 Youth participation in representative democracy

 On this page

-- A whole-time member of the Defence Forces.
+- Full-time members of the Defense Forces.

 - Those with a physical illness or disability